Skip to Content

 Read our full Garmin Fenix 8 review

 The Fenix 8 is arguably the most comprehensive multi-sport watch on the market.
 If Garmin has a tool for it, it’s on this watch.
-You get the full suite of Garmin’s run tracking, training, recovery, navigation and health tools, including everything from training effect, training load and performance condition, to HRV, Health & Injuries, VO2 Max and race time predictor estimates.
+You get the full suite of Garmin’s run tracking, training, recovery, navigation and health tools, including everything from training effect, training load and performance condition, to HRV, Body Battery, recovery time, VO2 Max and race time predictor estimates.
 Plus, it has progress-charting readouts like Hill Score (how good you are on the ups) and Endurance Score (how good you are at going long).

 There’s military-style multi-band GPS, designed to improve GPS accuracy in areas where regular signals can struggle.
 Though it’s impressive, our tester found it’s not totally infallible.
 It locks routes as well as any watch we’ve tested, though it suffered a few wobbles under heavy tree cover.
 Overall, though, total distances landed well within the margin for error.